masto/chatwithsysop.com/blog/2025-01-02-dvd-rescue/part1.md

 ## The First Conversion

-It was obvious by the early 1990s that if our Betamax VCR broke down, we'd no longer be able to watch these videos, so it was time to copy them somewhere else.
-That somewhere was VHS.
-By this point, I had graduated to an [Amiga 500](https://en.wikipedia.org/wiki/Amiga_500), a computer that was known for its video capabilities, and my tendency to turn things into complicated projects was fully developed.
+It was obvious by the early 1990s that if our Betamax VCR broke down, we'd no longer be able to watch these videos, so it was time to copy them to VHS.
+By this point, I had graduated to an
+[Amiga 500](https://en.wikipedia.org/wiki/Amiga_500), a computer that was known for its video capabilities, and my tendency to turn things into complicated projects was fully developed.
 My father and I gathered all of the tapes and set about dubbing them onto VHS while adding introductory titles courtesy of my Amiga and some software I've long since forgotten the name of.

-This was of course a very analog and very lossy conversion.
-It just involved plugging RCA cables between the two VCRs, pressing play on one, and record on the other.
+This was of course a very analog and lossy conversion that involved plugging RCA cables between the two VCRs, pressing play on one, and record on the other.
 But it did succeed in producing a copy of the movies that could theoretically be watched into the future.
 Even in 2025, while a Betamax player would be hard to track down, VHS is kind of still around.
-In fact, I have one under the TV, but I say theoretically because I can't actually watch those tapes - they've long since disappeared.
+I have one under my TV, but I say theoretically because I can't actually watch those tapes - they've long since disappeared.
 But all is not lost, because before that happened there was...

-## Another Format Conversion
+## Another Conversion

-Sometime around 2002, I found myself with a Windows PC (a story for another time) capable of capturing video and burning DVDs.
-On and off over next few years, I went through the home movies and converted them once again, this time copying them from VHS and making DVDs with a program called Pinnacle Studio.
+By 2002, I found myself with a Windows PC (a story for another time) capable of capturing video and burning DVDs.
+Over the next few years, I went through the home movies and converted them once again, this time copying them from VHS and making DVDs with a program called Pinnacle Studio.
 I also put an inordinate amount of effort into making chapters, title screens, and labels for the discs.
 I even had an ink jet printer that could print directly onto the DVDs.
 I made extra copies and set up a little production line where I put them in padded mailers and sent them out to my parents.
 Finally, I thought, these memories would be preserved forever in digital form.

 ![A homemade DVD labeled Home Video #2 and listing various Christmas videos](xmas_dvd.jpg)